 In addition to my academic work, I served as a member of the Independent Review Panel for Defence Acquisition (2015-2022) and as a member of the Independent Review Panel of the evaluation of options to replace Canada’s CF-18 fighter aircraft (2012-0214).
+I have also served as a consultant for government and the private sector.

-You can also consult my CV.
+You can consult my full CV here: CV.

 A list of my op-eds is available here.